guntherbensch/repframe/README.md

 A general difference to the indicators included in the *Reproducibility and Replicability Indicators table* is that the same level of statistical significance is applied to original and robustness results.
 The motivation is to separate *technical* and *classification* reproducibility or replicability of results as defined above and outlined in the description of the first two indicators.

 In the same vein as for indicators presented in the *Reproducibility and Replicability Indicators table*, aggregation across outcomes at the study level (across studies) is simply done by averaging the indicators as computed at outcome (study) level, separately for outcomes reported as originally significant and outcomes reported as originally insignificant.
+An example of a *Sensitivity Dashboard* at study level is provided at the end of this section.

 1. The **significance agreement indicator** is derived for each outcome $j$ in a similar way as the *statistical significance indicator* from the *Reproducibility and Replicability Indicators table*.
 The only differences are that (i) the indicator is the same for statistically significant and insignificant robustness results and that (ii) the same significance level $\alpha$ is applied to the original results and to the robustness results.
 The indicator is expressed in \% of all robustness results on either statistically significant or insignificant original results and, hence, additionally multiplied by 100.